Own-initiative monitoring and enforcement programme into cancellation and termination arrangements

 Issue: Difficulties experienced by consumers trying to exit their communications service contract.

-Relevant instrument: General Condition 9.3, 11 and 18 (and others where appropriate) in addition to other relevant provisions such as the Unfair Terms in Consumer Contract Regulations (‘UTCCRs’) and the Consumer Protection from Unfair Trading Regulations (‘CPRs’).
+Relevant instrument: General Condition 9.3, 11 and 18 (and others where appropriate) in addition to other relevant provisions such as the Unfair Terms in Consumer Contract Regulations (‘UTCCRs’), the Consumer Protection from Unfair Trading Regulations (‘CPRs’) and the Consumer Rights Act 2015.

 Update note: 29 January 2016